 What are the Renko chart trading strategies?

-There are several different trading strategies that traders can use with Renko charts.
-Some of the most popular options include trend, breakout, and scalp trading.
+Traders can use several different trading strategies with Renko charts.
+Some popular options include trend, breakout, and scalp trading.

 Trend trading involves waiting for a clear trend to develop and then taking trades in the direction of the trend.
 Breakout trading involves looking for price breakouts of key levels and then taking trades in the direction of the breakout.
 Scalp trading involves taking quick profits by buying and selling at short-term price spikes.